zatarain/utz/README.md

 * Avoid abbreviations as possible in the naming.

 ## Constraints
-The developers don't need to add or remove special tags, macros, attributes or anything else their functionallity sources.
+The developers don't need to add or remove special tags, macros, attributes or anything else to the functionality sources.

 All special situations should be resolved either of the test side or with the proper flags and parameters for the compiler and/or linker.

 ## Purposed syntax
-Following subsections try to illustrate with some examples the initial purposed syntax \[the dream(?)\].
+Following subsections aim to illustrate with some examples the initial purposed syntax \[the dream(?)\].

 ### Assertions
 ```C++